Recruit @ Rice

 - How long should a student’s internship be?

 - Typically, internships last 10 - 12 weeks, depending on the projects administered and completion time required.
-If you are new to hiring interns, please contact Yolander Albert, email@example.com, Associate Director of Employer Relations, who can discuss the process with you.
+If you are new to hiring interns, please contact Yolander Albert, email@example.com, Director of Recruiting and Employer Relations, who can discuss the process with you.

 - Does my company have to pay the intern for their work?